manish-kj/Posit-HDL-Arithmetic/README.md

-# Posit-HDL-Arithmetic
-"Universal number (Unum) Posit HDL Arithmetic Architecture Generator"

 ********************************************
-**IMPORTANT NOTE
+**IMPORTANT NOTE:
-(An improved version of Posit Adder and Multiplier HDL Generator is provided at https://github.com/manish-kj/PACoGen .
+An improved version of Posit Adder and Multiplier HDL Generator is provided at https://github.com/manish-kj/PACoGen .
 It also supports rounding to nearest method alogn with some other hardware optimizations.
 It also inlcudes a posit division generator using Newton-Raphson method.
-It also provide a set of pipelined architecture HDL code for posit adder, multiplier and division.)**
+It also provide a set of pipelined architecture HDL code for posit adder, multiplier and division.**
 ********************************************

+# Posit-HDL-Arithmetic
+"Universal number (Unum) Posit HDL Arithmetic Architecture Generator"

 Universal number system is proposed by Prof. Gustafson, which gone through a set of advancement as type-1, type-2 and type-3 unum.
 Posit is proposed